-While we may be reducing its presence in the field in order to protect the safety of our staff and those we interact with, we will still conduct inspections and surveillance activities as necessary, including following-up on incidents, and we will continue to fully investigate the most serious of incidents.
+We will still conduct inspections and other compliance activities as necessary, including following-up on incidents, and we will continue to investigate the most serious of incidents.

-This is a shared problem, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.
+This is a shared challenge, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.